 Christchurch Heart Institute

-The Christchurch Heart Institute saves lives every day through the development of cutting edge advances in the diagnosis, prediction and treatment of serious cardiovascular disease; from bench to bedside to community.
+The Christchurch Heart Institute saves lives every day through the development of cutting edge advances in the diagnosis, prediction and treatment of serious cardiovascular disease.

 The UOC Simulation Centre has been developed as part of a Faculty of Medicine initiative to expand clinical skills programmes and facilities at all three campuses of the University of Otago, Division of Health Sciences.